RC has four social rules. They help create a friendly, intellectual environment where you can spend as much of your energy as possible on programming.

 - No subtle -isms

-One thing that often confuses people about the social rules is that we expect people to break them from time to time.
-This means they’re different and totally separate from our code of conduct.
+One thing that often surprises people about the social rules is that we expect people to break them from time to time.
+This means they’re different from our code of conduct, which covers behaviors that are never acceptable, like abuse, discrimination, and harassment.

 A well-actually is when you correct someone about something that’s not relevant to the conversation or tangential to what they’re trying to say.1 They’re bad because they aren’t helpful, break the flow of conversation, and focus attention on the person making the well actually.